The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

-We knew it as Gaura lindheimeri, the Lindheimer’s Βeeblossom and it were raised Oinothera lindheimeri.
+We knew it as Gaura lindheimeri, the Lindheimer’s Βeeblossom, and it turned out to Oenothera lindheimeri.

-So, with the rhythms that name plants change in recent years, we are thinking here in ‘Kalliergeia’ to suggest to the International Association for Plant Taxonomy (IAPT) the replacement of their names in numbers.
+So, given the pace at which plant names have been changing in recent years, we here at “Kalliergia” are considering proposing to the International Association for Plant Taxonomy (IAPT) that their names be replaced with numbers.

-For example, the former Lindheimer’s Βeeblossom or Gaura lindheimeri and now Oenothera lindheimeri, could bring the memorable and practical number 7534-2742-9582-1748.
+For example, the former Lindheimer’s Βeeblossom or Gaura lindheimeri and now Oenothera lindheimeri, could be given the memorable and practical number 7534-2742-9582-1748.

-… Did you hear laughter from the depth of the room or did it look like that?
+… Did we hear laughter from the gallery, or did it just seem that way?

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Brief Description